AI4Bharat/IndicLLMSuite/README.md

 Setu is a comprehensive pipeline designed to clean, filter, and deduplicate diverse data sources, including Web, PDF, and Speech data.
 Built on Apache Spark, Setu encompasses four key stages: document preparation, document cleaning and analysis, flagging and filtering, and deduplication.
 Steps to setup and run Setu are available [here](https://github.com/AI4Bharat/setu/blob/main/README.md)

 ### Setu-translate
 We release Setu-Translate, a pipeline for performing large-scale "structure-preserving" translations for both Pre-training and Conversation data.
 It is built on top of IndicTrans2 ([Gala et al., 2023](https://openreview.net/forum?id=vfT4YuzAYA)) and has three key stages: Templating, Inference, and Replace.
-Detailed instructions to setup and run Setu-translate are available [here](https://github.com/AI4Bharat/setu-translate/blob/master/README.md).
+Detailed instructions to set up and run Setu-translate are available [here](https://github.com/AI4Bharat/setu-translate/blob/master/README.md).

 ### Setu-transliterate
 We also release Setu-transliterate, a pipeline for performing large-scale "structure-preserving" transliterations for Pre-training and Conversation data.
 Inherently, it uses IndicXlit ([Madhani et al., 2023](https://arxiv.org/abs/2205.03018)) but can consume any custom word mappings.
-Instructions for setting up and running Setu-transliterate are available [here](https://github.com/AI4Bharat/setu-translate/blob/master/README.md).
+Instructions for setting up and running Setu-transliterate are available [here](https://github.com/AI4Bharat/IndicLLMSuite/) [COMING SOON!!].

 ## Other Resources
 Along with the main data and code artifacts, we release the other supplementary resources used at various stages in the curation of Sangraha and IndicAlign.
 We release these resources to foster open research.

 ### Portal for URL Verification
 For curating Sangraha verified, we ensure that all the websites to be scraped are thoroughly verified by humans for quality.
 Websites containing toxic, adult, and poorly machine-translated content are discarded.
 We release the portal created for this human verification process.
-Steps to run this portal are available [here](#sangraha).
+Steps to run this portal are available [here](https://github.com/AI4Bharat/IndicLLMSuite/tree/master/other_resources/url_verification).

 ### Portal for Human Data Audit
 The data curated in Sangraha verified from both Web and PDFs is cleaned using the Setu data cleaning pipeline.
 We introduce another round of human audit after cleaning the data to verify the efficacy of the Setu Pipeline.
 We release the portal created for the human audit of both Web and PDF data.
-Steps to run this portal are available [here](#sangraha).
+Steps to run this portal are available [here](https://github.com/AI4Bharat/IndicLLMSuite/tree/master/other_resources/human_audit).

 ### List of Toxic Words
 We release the list of NSFW (Not Safe for Work) and toxic words across 17 Indic languages used to remove toxic content from the scraped data.
 The language-specific lists can be downloaded [here](https://github.com/AI4Bharat/setu/tree/main/setu/data/filter_data/nsfw).